ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 __Continuous glucose monitor secondary display__

-Definition:  	The purpose of the continuous glucose monitor secondary display is to notify another person, the follower, of the patient's continuous glucose monitoring system sensor glucose information in real time.

-The secondary display is intended for providing secondary notification of a continuous glucose monitoring system and does not replace primary real time continuous glucose monitoring or standard home blood glucose monitoring
+Definition:  The purpose of the __continuous glucose monitor secondary display__ is to notify another person, the follower, of the patient's continuous glucose monitoring system sensor glucose information in real time.
+The secondary display is intended for providing secondary notification of a continuous glucose monitoring system and does not replace primary real time continuous glucose monitoring or standard home blood glucose monitoring.

 __Insulin Pump Secondary Display__

+Definition:  The purpose of the __insulin pump secondary display__ is to notify another person of the patient's insulin pump usage information in real time.
+The secondary display is intended for providing secondary notification of insulin pump usage and does not replace primary real time insulin pump monitoring or standard home blood glucose monitoring.

 ### Serious Injury Definition

 An injury that: